 An introduction to the critical reading of French literary and non-literary texts; a review of French grammar; training in composition, conversation and listening comprehension.
 Texts will be drawn from significant short stories, poetry and films.
 The survey of different literary genres serves also to contrast several views of French culture.
 Successful completion of FREN 205 prepares students for FREN 207, 208, 311 or 312.
 Conducted in French.
 Three hours a week.

 Requisite: FREN 103 or three to four years of secondary school French.
-Fall semester: Professor de la Carrera.
-Spring semester: Professor Sigal2016-17: Offered in Fall 2016 and Spring 2017
+Both semesters.
+Professor de la Carrera.2016-17: Offered in Fall 2016 and Spring 2017

 Through class discussion, debates, and frequent short papers, students develop effective skills in self-expression, analysis, and interpretation.
 Literary texts, articles on current events, and films are studied within the context of the changing structures of French society and France’s complex relationship to its recent past.
 Assignments include both creative and analytic approaches to writing.
 Some grammar review as necessary, as well as work on understanding spoken French using video materials.
 Highly recommended for students planning to study abroad.

 Requisite: FREN 205, or completion of AP French, or four years of secondary school French in a strong program.
 Fall semester: Professor Rockwell and Senior Lecturer Uhden.
-Spring semester: Professors Rockwell and de la Carrera.2016-17: Offered in Fall 2016 and Spring 2017
+Spring semester: Professors Rockwell and Sigal.2016-17: Offered in Fall 2016 and Spring 2017

 To gain as much confidence as possible in idiomatic French, we discuss French social institutions and culture, trying to appreciate differences between French and American viewpoints.
 Our conversational exchanges will touch upon such topics as French education, art and architecture, the status of women, the spectrum of political parties, minority groups, religion, and the position of France and French-speaking countries in the world.
 Supplementary work with audio and video materials.

 Requisite: FREN 205, or completion of AP French, or four years of secondary school French in a strong program.
 Limited to 16 students.
-Fall and spring semesters.
-Visiting Instructor Alquier.2016-17: Offered in Fall 2016 and Spring 2017
+Fall: Visiting Instructor Alquier.
+Spring: The Department.2016-17: Offered in Fall 2016 and Spring 2017

 This course aims at improving the students' knowledge of the contemporary French language and of contemporary French society through translation.
 We will draw from a wide variety of sources, such as fiction, poetry, film, songs, press articles, graphic novels and advertising, to gain a better understanding of idiomatic French and of the translation process.
 Conducted in French.